DarkFlippers/unleashed-firmware/documentation/SubGHzRemoteProg.md

 6. Long press (Right Arrow) - (0xF button - Btn:F) on Flipper for like 3-5 sec
 7. Done?

+## CAME Atomo

+1. Use google to find instructions - `how to program new CAME Atomo remote into receiver`
+2. Watch this video to learn more (video in Russian language): https://www.youtube.com/watch?v=XeHUwfcSS30

 ## Nice Flor S

 - Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> Nice FloR-S 433Mhz